bkeepers/monologue/README.md

         bundle exec cucumber

+5. Install qt (a jasmine-headless-webkit dependency, see its [instructions if you don't have OS X & homebrew](http://johnbintz.github.com/jasmine-headless-webkit/))

+        brew install qt --build-from-source

-5. Run the unit tests with:
+6. Run the unit tests with:

+        bundle exec jasmine-headless-webkit

+7. You can also run the unit tests continuously with:

-        bundle exec evergreen run
+        bundle exec guard